-That the information be received.
+That the Committee provide direction.

-6. 2015 ANNUAL REPORT - CULTURAL DIVERSITY AND RACE RELATIONS COMMITTEE [File No. CK.
+6. 2015 ANNUAL REPORT - CULTURAL DIVERSITY AND RACE RELATIONS 20 - 24 COMMITTEE [File No. CK.
 430-29]

 Attached is the draft 2015 Annual Report for the Committee's review before submission to City Council through the Standing Policy Committee on Environment, Utilities and Corporate Services.